Mary-Anne Williams

 Williams has made foundational contributions to the field of Decision Making using insights, methods and techniques from belief revision.
 Belief Revision is a fundamental area in Artificial Intelligence.
 It provides representations, models and mechanisms for computers to develop a set of beliefs and to revise them over time as they receive new information.
 Belief Revision plays a critical role in Explainable Artificial Intelligence: it allows AI systems to generate explanations of their behaviour that help humans interpret, understand, predict, and, importantly, trust AI systems.

-Over the last three decades, Williams has provided solutions to several open research problems in decision-making related to finite representations of beliefs, the iteration of belief revision mechanisms, and the relevance of changes and explanations.
+Over the last three decades, Williams has provided solutions to several longstanding open research problems in decision-making related to finite representations of beliefs, computational belief revision mechanisms, and the relevance of changes and explanations.
 She developed the first computational models and anytime algorithms for Belief Revision Operators to be applied to real-world problems.
 Anytime algorithms have an important feature for real-world applications: the more time they have, the better their outcomes.
 Not all algorithms have this feature; for example, venturing down fruitless decision/search tree branches usually means backtracking to a weaker outcome.